itiligent/TrueNAS-Tricks/spindown-fix-instructions.md

 * Bind-mounts the patched overlay files over the native TrueNAS system files.
 * Restarts `middlewared`

-After this step, TrueNAS should now be using the patched middleware files.

 > [!NOTE]
-> These settings will not yet remain after a reboot, boot persitence
+> After this step, TrueNAS should be using the patched middleware files.
+> This change is not yet persistent across reboots.
-> is configured in a following step.
+> Boot persistence is configured in a later step.
 ---

 ### 4th Run Argument